Minnesota Business Facts

 Major Companies Headquartered in Minnesota

-Minnesota is the home of many major companies including Target, UnitedHealth Group, General Mills, Best Buy and 3M.
+Minnesota is the home of many major companies including Target, UnitedHealth Group, Cargill, Best Buy, 3M, Coustic-Glo International Ceiling Maintenance, U.S. Bank, Mayo Clinic and Ecolab.

 Choosing a business name is easier said than done – many legal and business problems can arise from picking the wrong name (you can always change it later but the less times you have to do that the better).
 In Step 3 we’ll show you how to search for the name in Minnesota, but we highly recommend you do the following before searching Minnesota state databases: